Vishal0311/Web-Scrapping/README.md

-Average Sentence Length| the number of words / the number of sentences Percentage of Complex words| the number of complex words / the number of words Fog Index| 0.4 * (Average Sentence Length + Percentage of Complex words)
+Average Sentence Length| the number of words / the number of sentences Percentage of Complex words| the number of complex words / the number of words Fog Index| 0.4 * (Average Sentence Length + Percentage of Complex words) Average Number of Words Per Sentence| the total number of words / the total number of sentences Complex word count| Complex words are words in the text that contain more than two syllables.
+Word Count| We count the total cleaned words present in the text by
+            1. removing the stop words (using stopwords class of nltk package).
+            2. removing any punctuations like ? ! , . from the word before counting.